even4void/aliquote/content/post/rcs-from-15-years.md

 <!--more-->

 This morning, while I was putting some of my old notes into my Org directory ([quite painful](/micro/2019-09-05-15-37-38) upon reflection), I came across a short tutorial (in French) I wrote on RCS.
 I could not resits putting a little extract below.
-(Hence I convert it again, from Org to Markdown!)
+Note that it is also available on Github, but in case I change my mind and remove it from there in the future, here it is.
+(And yes, I converted it again, this time from Org to Markdown!)

 ---